Cherrybook.

 Reusable framing for stories citing Cherrybook data.
 No preapproval needed; please link back to cherrybookcoffee.com on first reference.

-• “Anaerobic process produces fruity flavor outcomes 93% of the time, versus 73% for natural and 58% for washed.
-Process choice isn’t neutral; it actively redirects what the cup tastes like.”
+• “Roaster-published tasting notes for anaerobic-process lots map to fruit descriptors 93% of the time, versus 73% for natural and 58% for washed.
+Process choice isn’t neutral; it actively redirects what the roaster wants the cup to taste like.”

-• “The price-quality curve plateaus around $5/oz.
-Northscore averages climb steadily up to that mark, then flatten.
-Past $5/oz you’re paying for the lot’s rarity, not its quality — geisha being the deliberate exception.”
+• “The price-quality curve flattens around $2.50/oz.
+Cherry’s Index averages climb steadily up to that mark, then plateau.
+Past about $3/oz you’re typically paying for rarity, scarcity, or lot story; geisha being the deliberate exception.”

 Independence

 Cherrybook does not take payment from roasters for editorial coverage, ranking, or inclusion.
-Outbound “buy” links may earn us an affiliate commission via Sovrn / Impact / Refersion partners; rankings and Northscore are computed before any affiliate-program lookup happens.
+Outbound “buy” links may earn us an affiliate commission via Sovrn / Impact / Refersion partners; rankings and Cherry’s Index are computed before any affiliate-program lookup happens.
 Disclosure: cherrybookcoffee.com/disclosure.

 For data requests